By Diana Kelley, Cybersecurity Field Chief Technology Officer, Microsoft

 AI has been a huge boon for online safety, arming organizations with innovative and cutting-edge tools to counteract digital threats.
-For example, Microsoft receives more than 8 billion security signals per day, and AI allows us to sift through the data to find deeper meaning in ways we never could before.
+For example, Microsoft receives more than 8 trillion security signals per day, and AI allows us to sift through the data to find deeper meaning in ways we never could before.

 However, hackers haven’t stood still either.
 Attackers have gotten smarter and begun to look to AI for malicious purposes.
 Cyber-adversaries are a cognitively and experientially diverse set of actors and it is because of this, that the security sector needs an influx of diversely skilled talent if it is to keep pace with this increasingly challenging and varied landscape.

 This is ironically where we are lacking the one thing AI can’t provide: humans.

 While AI is a fantastic tool to help humans achieve more, in the end, it is a tool which requires people to use and deploy.
 And with the pronounced lack of cybersecurity professionals in the workforce worldwide, we will become increasingly vulnerable until we shore up our current talent situation.

 Currently, estimates range there are anywhere from hundreds of thousands to millions of jobs that won’t be filled in the industry in the next few years, with many more new jobs being created each year.
 Even though 71% of STEM jobs are in computer science, only 8% of STEM graduates are going into computer science jobs.
 By 2030, 50 million more people will be needed to fill open tech jobs.